A balance transfer can be a valuable tool for managing credit card debt more effectively.

 Read More

-Managing high-interest credit card debt can feel like an uphill battle at best, and impossible at worst.
-Luckily, balance transfer credit cards can provide you with a smart way to take back control of your finances and get out of debt.
-With low introductory rates, these cards let you transfer your existing credit card balance and focus on paying down your debt faster.
+Managing high-interest credit card debt can feel like an uphill battle.
+Luckily, balance transfer credit cards can help you take back control of your finances and get out of debt.
+With low introductory interest rates, these cards let you transfer over your existing credit card balances and pay down your debt more quickly.

-As we head into 2025, Canadians have access to a range of balance transfer credit cards designed to promote flexibility and savings.
+In 2026, Canadians have access to a wide range of balance transfer credit cards designed to promote flexibility and savings.
 Whether you’re simply looking to consolidate your debt or to find a card with more benefits and rewards, choosing the right card can make a world of difference.

 A balance transfer credit card allows you to save money by consolidating high-interest debt onto a card with a low or 0% introductory rate.
-This gives you the chance to pay your debt down faster (without accruing as much interest) and can serve as a financial reset for those who are managing multiple high-interest credit card balances.
-Further, many balance transfer credit cards come with flexible repayment terms and relatively low fees, which makes them the ideal option for reducing debt and improving your financial health.
+This gives you the chance to pay down your debt faster (without accruing as much interest) and reset your finances.
+Further, many balance transfer credit cards offer flexible repayment terms and relatively low fees, making them ideal for reducing debt and improving your financial health.

-Selecting the right balance transfer credit card is essential to make sure that you are able to actually pay off your credit card debt more quickly.
-Here are a few key considerations when selecting a balance transfer credit card:
+Selecting the right balance transfer credit card is critical for paying off your credit card debt more quickly.
+Here are a few things to consider when choosing a balance transfer credit card:

 Look for the lowest promotional interest rate and longest promotional period: Choose a card that offers the longest possible 0% or low-interest rate on balance transfers.
 The longer this period is, the more time you’ll have to pay off your debt without accruing high interest.

 Be mindful of the balance transfer fee: Most cards charge a fee (typically 1-3%) on the amount you transfer.
-Be sure to factor this fee into your calculations to make sure that the card’s value justifies its cost.
+Be sure to factor this fee into your calculations to ensure the card’s value justifies its cost.

-Check for ongoing interest rates after the promotional period: Be sure that you know what the interest rate will be once the promotional period ends, and make sure that it’s not noticeably higher than other options.
+Check the ongoing interest rate after the promotional period: Be sure you know what the interest rate will be once the promotional period ends, and make sure it’s not noticeably higher than other options.

 Calculate potential savings: Use a credit card calculator such as this one from MBNA to estimate how much you could save on interest with a balance transfer card compared to your current credit card(s).
 This can help you determine if the card’s benefits outweigh any balance transfer or annual fees.

-When choosing a balance transfer credit card, here are some critical considerations to think about:
+When choosing a balance transfer credit card, here are some features to look for:

-Balance transfer fees: Be aware of the balance transfer fees (usually between 3 - 5% of the transferred amount).
+Balance transfer fees: Be aware of the balance transfer fees (usually a percentage of the transferred amount).

 Post-Intro APR: Make sure you know what the APR on your card is after the introductory 0% period is over.